Preparing Your Toddler for Preschool: Building Confidence And Independence

 Maintain Predictable Yet Flexible Routines – By offering your toddler a sense of predictability, security, and structure, you help support stability.

-Use Visual Aids and Charts – This helps your toddler visualize their daily tasks and their routine, thus promoting more engagement, independence, and responsibility.
+Use Visual Aids and Charts – This helps your toddler visualize their daily tasks and routine, promoting greater engagement, independence, and responsibility.

-Encourage Ownership Over Responsibilities – Assign simple chores like choosing clothes, setting the table, or putting toys away to your child; they will love this, and it will help them build self-help skills.
+Encourage Ownership Over Responsibilities – Assign simple chores, like choosing clothes, setting the table, or putting toys away, to your child; they will love it, and it will help them build self-help skills.

 Celebrate Small Successes – Recognizing your child’s progress helps reinforce self-esteem and motivation.